xaslilac/weave/Readme.md

 [![AppVeyor](https://img.shields.io/appveyor/ci/partheseas/weave.svg?label=windows)](https://ci.appveyor.com/project/partheseas/weave)

 ## Overview
 Weave is a very unique server made for Node.js.
-It takes a different approach to resolving file locations and gives you great control over the behavior of the server.
+It takes a different approach to resolving file locations and gives you great control over what files to serve for each request.

-Weave runs in Node along side your own code that configures and controls it.
+Weave runs in Node along side your own code that configures and controls it, with plenty of API points for server side processing of your static files and request inputs.

+### React + Weave
+[React](https://reactjs.org/) and Weave compliment each other perfectly.
+React's dependence on server-side transpiling goes hand in hand with Weave's ability to set up such an environment easily.

 ## Installation
 ```Shell